 Data Integrity is paramount for traceability of data and events occurring in the lifecycle of a product.
 It applies equally to both paper and computerized based systems.
 Although its main area of application is in the laboratory and manufacturing, it also applies to quality systems, the generation and review of records and ongoing monitoring of data management throughout the GMP activities across the supply chain.

 Regulatory Agencies require written procedures for all systems and operations which impact the quality and safety of pharmaceutical products.
 Standard Operating Procedures (SOP’s) provide the main forum for the documentation of a Company’s systems and operations.
 SOP’s are therefore among the main documents audited by Regulatory Agencies during GMP inspections to ensure they reflect current practices and are followed as written.

-This 2-day training course integrates the following principles of QbD and the lifecycle management approach to analytical procedures into current practices (Development, verification and transfer) to improve and maintain the perfomance of analytical procedures.
+This 2-day training course integrates the following principles of QbD and the lifecycle management approach to analytical procedures into current practices (Development, verification and transfer) to improve and maintain the performance of analytical procedures:

 A fun, hands on practical component using a Statapult has been designed to demonstrate setting a target profile, investigating and controlling variables for the procedure and qualifying the procedure against the predetermined target.

 Case studies are included for development of a new procedure, a method transfer and a verification of a compendial monograph procedure.

 Although the material is based on HPLC for small molecules, the principles taught and the practical session, may also be applied to analytical procedures for large molecules.

 This workshop is based on ICH Q8, Q9, Q10 and Q11 which have been adapted to suit analytical procedures.
 It also provides an update on the proposed new chapter ICHQ14 (Analytical Procedure Development), proposed updates to ICHQ2 (Analytical Validation).